jsanz/slides/1704-cli/talk.md

 * `pigz`
 * `tr`, `sort`, `uniq`, `fold`, `wc`
 * `json2csv`
+* Learn the basics of how to use `vim`: moving, c&p at least
 * Data Science at the Command line - Jeroen Janssens

 ---